Hardcover: 173 pages

 Format wise there is almost 200 paintings.
 About half are familiar to me from Rava’s work for Italeri and Hät miniatures.
 I adored that artwork as a kid, I was inspired by it, I copied it.
 I loved how scarred his shields were and I marvelled at his powers of perspective when rendering soldiers charging towards the viewer.
 His bravery with composition made me want to emulate those luging spears and rushing warriors with my pencils.
 They brought the action to life.

 There is no explanatory text accompanying the plates.
 Only titles.
 To be extremely picky I think there should have been some sort of supporting explanations beside the art.
 In most of the other military art books I have, this is the way the paintings are presented, but although I prefer the relationship between word and visual, the lack of text doesn’t detract from the excellence of the illustrations.

 The paintings are separated by era, starting with antiquity and going down into the mid 20th century.
 The selection highlights Rava’s versatility over a vast range of subject matter, from the ancient Egyptians to the world wars.
 Standout amongst the selection I feel are: The elevation of a Byzantine emperor; a model of quiet dignity and imperial grandeur.
 The battles of Ravenna and Ivry are favourites of mine, as are some of the Greco Persian subjects, I think the alternate view of the flag raising at Iwo Jima is good for its fresh perspective, also the novelty of the charge of the Italian Cavalry in 1917, plus I do rather like the painting of Wellington’s Staff in 1815.

-A must for fans of historical art and illustration, especially those enthusiasts who love a good action packed battle scene.
+A must for fans of historical art and illustration, especially, fans of Rava’s work and those enthusiasts who love a good action packed battle scene.